rubra-ai/rubra/docs/docs/inference/transformers.md

 )
 ```

-### 2. Define functions
+### 2. Define Functions

-Here we use 4 functions for a simple math chaining question.
+Here we use 4 functions for a simple math chaining question:
 ```python
 functions = [
     {